Travelocity

-Travelocity.com is an online travel agency owned by Expedia Group.
-It has 12.4 million monthly unique visitors, making it the third most popular website owned by Expedia Group, after Expedia.com and Hotels.com.

-One of the pioneers of web-based disintermediation, Travelocity.com was the first website that allowed consumers the ability to purchase travel tickets without the help of a person.
+Travelocity is an online travel agency owned by the American travel group Expedia Group.
+One of the pioneers of web-based disintermediation, Travelocity was the first website that allowed consumers the ability to purchase travel tickets without the help of a person.
 In addition to airfares, the site also permits consumers to book hotel rooms, rental cars, cruises and packaged vacations.

 History

+Early history

-American Airlines began offering customer access to its electronic reservation system, Sabre, in 1978 to travel agencies, and in the mid-1980s on CompuServe and GEnie to consumers under the "eAAsySabre" brand name.
+Travelocity has origins to 1978 when American Airlines began offering travel agencies access to its electronic reservation system known as Sabre.
+In the mid-1980s, began offering it to consumers under the eAAsySabre brand name on both CompuServe and GEnie.
 The CEO of eAAsySabre was Kathy Misunas.
 Under the "Saabre" brand, it was a popular feature of online services such as Prodigy and America Online in the early 1990s.

-Travelocity was created in 1995 as a joint venture between Worldview Systems Corporation and Sabre Corporation.
+Travelocity was officially created in 1995 as a joint venture between Worldview Systems Corporation and Sabre Corporation.
 The founding team at Worldview conceived of the idea in 1994 as an extension to their online travel database offering which had been distributed through Sabre, Bloomberg, AOL and many others.
 The founding team at Worldview joined with distribution partner Sabre in a 50-50 JV that resulted in the development and launch of Travelocity in 1995-1996.
 In 1996, Worldview's investors, Advance Publications and Ameritech, sold their stake in Travelocity to Sabre Corporation.
 It was run by long-time Sabre information technology executive Terry Jones.

 Travelocity gained popularity after a 1999 partnership with AOL.
 In 2000, Sabre negotiated a merger of Travelocity with Preview Travel.
 The resulting company was listed on the NASDAQ stock exchange, with Sabre owning around 70% of the company.

 In March 2002, Sabre reacquired all outstanding shares of the brand via a tender offer.
 Jones left the company shortly afterward, in May 2002.

-In March 2002, Travelocity acquired last minute travel specialist Site59.com.
+It also acquired last minute travel specialist Site59.com the same year.
 The CEO and founder of Site59, Michelle Peluso, joined Travelocity with the acquisition as senior vice president, product strategy and distribution.
 Peluso became Travelocity's COO in April 2003 and was then named president and chief executive officer of Travelocity in December 2003.
 Many members of Peluso's former management team at Site59 were appointed to senior management positions at Travelocity.